 A frequent speaker and author, Ken’s areas of interest include the Drupal content management system, web-scale discovery tools, and user-generated content.
 In addition to numerous articles and chapters, he wrote Drupal in Libraries (2012), compiled the LITA Guide The Top Technologies Every Librarian Needs to Know (May 2014), and edited Lorcan Dempsey’s The Network Reshapes the Library (July 2014).
 He blogs sporadically at rss4lib.com and can be found on Twitter at @varnum.

-Recent professional activities include participation in the NISO Open Discovery Initiative, focused on creating transparency in communicating what information is available in web-scale discovery systems.
+I’m a member of the NISO Open Discovery Initiative Standing Committee, focused on creating transparency in communicating what information is available in web-scale discovery systems.
 The group released a Recommended Practice in June 2014.
-I chaired the 2014 LITA Forum Planning Committee, for the LITA Forum held in Albuquerque, NM, November 5-8, 2014.
-Past involvement has include the RLG Social Metadata Working Group.
+I am in my third year of service on the LITA Forum Planning Committee (and was chair of the 2014 LITA Forum).
+Past involvement has included the RLG Social Metadata Working Group.

 I speak regularly at conferences (upcoming events are noted on the right; see the presentations page for a complete list of past talks and links to presentations).
 In November 2014, I was a panelist on the NMC’s Virtual Symposium on the Future of Libraries, presented at the Amigos Virtual Conference: Discovery Tools Now and in the Future and was a presenter in a LITA Webinar, Top Technologies Every Librarian Needs to Know.